christyguajardo/virtual-machines/README.md

 1. Sign In to the Azure Portal:  '🚀

 Go to the Azure portal (https://portal.azure.com) and sign in with your Azure account.
+'📓Note: Sign up for the free 30 day period which includes a '💵$200 credit.
+A credit/debit card is needed to set up azure account.

 2. Create a New Virtual Machine: '🚀